 The next sitting of the Examination for the European Pain Federation Diploma in Pain Physiotherapy (EDPP) will take place at the Gasthuisberg campus of the University of Leuven on the 13th of April 2019.
-Candidates are expected to be present from 10:00 until 16:00.

 The purpose of the EDPP is to improve the standard of pain assessment and treatment through the provision of a qualification for physiotherapists that tests their broad understanding of all types of pain and their treatment.

 The content of the Examination is based upon the European Pain Federation EFIC Curriculum for the European Diploma in Pain Physiotherapy (‘the Curriculum’) and accompanying reading list.

 The EDPP is open to all qualified physiotherapists who see and treat people with pain.
 Demonstrable possession of a Physiotherapy Degree or Diploma is required, as well as evidence of registration with your national authority or professional body to certify your status as a physiotherapist.